-Overcoming malware: My Journey to Remove “Great Discover” and Ensure My Online Safety
+Overcoming Malware: My Journey to Remove “Great Discover” and Ensure My Online Safety

 In a world increasingly dependent on technology, the threat of malware looms large.
 This past week, I faced a challenging situation when I discovered my computer had been infected with a pesky trojan known as “Great Discover.”
 Having dealt with viruses in the past, I was unprepared for the specific challenges that trojans present.
-As someone who lacks a deep understanding of antivirus Software and scanning processes, I found myself in unfamiliar territory.
+As someone who lacks a deep understanding of antivirus software and scanning processes, I found myself in unfamiliar territory.
 However, I documented my experience in case it might assist someone else facing similar troubles.

 The Start of My Troubles